CITM-UPC/VertX-Game-Engine/README.md

 ## Description

-The following repository was created to host the creation of the **VertX Game Engine**, made during our 3rd year Game Engines lesson in university at CITM-UPC.
+The following repository was created to host the creation of the **VertX Game Engine**, made during our 3rd year Game Engines university course at CITM-UPC.
+Please go to section **Controls** for Engine Controls, and **Features** to see the latest updates to functionality.

 This game engine has been made in **C/C++** programming language, and also using the following **3rd party libraries**: